 Peru's central bank offers to sell dollars to curb slipping sol

-LIMA Aug 26 (Reuters) - Peru's central bank offered to sell dollars in the local spot market on Monday as the sol currency weakened 0.11 percent to trade at 2.814/2.815 per dollar.
+LIMA Aug 20 (Reuters) - Peru's central bank offered to sell dollars in the local spot market on Tuesday as the sol currency weakened 0.5 percent to bid around 2.821 per dollar.

 The sol closed at its worst level in more than two years on Monday after the central bank held off on intervening.

 The currency has slipped around 10.5 percent so far this year on expectations the U.S. Federal Reserve may soon wind down stimulus measures.

 - Atheists face death in 13 countries, global discrimination: study

 - Missouri executes man for killing good Samaritan motorist in 1994